jcrossley3/datomic-counter/README.md

+# Datomic Counter

 Deploy this app to the nodes in your Immutant cluster after overlaying the Hotrod modules on them.
-That is...

 ## Usage